• Skip to primary navigation

 What Is Prodigy Finance?

-With rates as low as 6.7% (as of July 2021), these can be some of the most affordable student loans for international students who do not qualify for U.S. Department of Education loans.
+With rates as low as 10.8% (as of June 2024), these can be some of the most affordable student loans for international students who do not qualify for U.S. Department of Education loans.
+Students going for STEM Courses in the USA with top universities are eligible to get the most competitive rates.

 Most loans are underwritten based on your credit score and current income.
 However, Prodigy Finance underwrites its loans based on your expected future income.